laptop-mobileDevices

 To run tests on an emulator through Quash:

 1. Install and run the emulator on your computer.
-To know about how to do it, [check this out].
+To know about how to do it, [check this out]arrow-up-right.

 2. Turn on USB debugging and wireless debugging from developer options.